Skip to content

 • Boundary Lines

 Nebraska land records refer to homestead declarations and state-owned or acquired land.
-The History Nebraska website offers a search tool to find these types of records or search by owner's last name.
-Property records are broader, covering a more comprehensive array of topics regarding real property.
+The History Nebraska website offers a search tool for these types of records or a search by owner's last name.
+Property records are broader and cover a more comprehensive array of topics related to real property.

-During your research, you will come across many different types of property records.
+You will come across many types of property records during your research.
 Some will be familiar, and others may not be.
 Some perform functions, and others are purely informational.
 The most common types you will find in Nebraska include:

 Deeds and Conveyance Records